Department of Health and Rehabilitation Sciences

 OTHS 6280.
 Capstone 4: Project Implementation and Evaluation.
 2 Credit Hours (Lecture: 2 Hours, Lab: 0 Hours).

 Advanced study of the musculoskeletal system and movement in lab setting.
 Biomechanical perspectives used to provide emphasis on functional understanding of bones, muscles and their innervation and action, as well as on common injuries to bones, muscles, tendons, and nerves.
 Discussion of musculoskeletal function, disease advancement and related to occupational function and participation.
 This course is part of the OTD program.
 Acceptance and good standing in the OTD program is required to register.
 This course is offered once yearly.
 This course meets general education requirements for the OTD program.
 Successful completion must occur prior to progression to next semester.
-Related to Program Outcomes: This course provides foundational knowledge regarding structure and function of the human body, specific to musculoskeletal components and occupational performance.
-This course is completed the first semester of the OTD program to ensure foundational knowledge is attained.
 Prerequisite: Admission into OTD program.

 OTHS 6304.
 Abnormal Psychology in OT Practice.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).

 Fundamental principles, concepts, and techniques of psychological diagnosis with emphasis on mental health issues including theories, etiology, disease process and treatment interventions.
-Focus on sociocultural, socioeconomics and diversity.
+Focus on sociocultural, socioeconomics and contemporary lifestyles.
 Occupational therapy practice in mental health introduced.
 This course is part of the OTD program.
 Acceptance and good standing in the OTD program is required to register.
 This course is offered once yearly.
 This course meets general education requirements for the OTD program.
 Successful completion must occur prior to progression to next semester.
-Related to Program Outcomes: This course provides foundational knowledge regarding psychology, abnormal psychology and behaviors that impact occupational performance.
-This course is completed the first semester of the OTD program to ensure foundational knowledge is attained.
 Prerequisite: Admission into OTD program.

 OTHS 6305.
 Neuroscience in OT Practice.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).

 Involves the study of development, structure, and function of the human nervous system.
 Provides introduction to understanding neuroscience and participation in occupation.
 Emphasis is placed on human neuroanatomy, neurophysiology, and disorders of the human nervous system as it relates to occupation.
 This course is part of the OTD program.
 Acceptance and good standing in the OTD program is required to register.
 This course is offered once yearly.
 This course meets general education requirements for the OTD program.
 Successful completion must occur prior to progression to next semester.
-Related to Program Outcomes: This course provides foundational knowledge regarding neuroscience and the connection to human occupation.
-This course is completed the first semester of the OTD program to ensure foundational knowledge is attained.
 Prerequisite: Admission into OTD program.

 OTHS 6311.
 Occupations and Rehabilitation for the Adult Population.
 3 Credit Hours (Lecture: 1 Hour, Lab: 4 Hours).